Characters of the Marvel Cinematic Universe: M–Z: Sprite

-Obadiah Stane
+Obadiah Stane / Iron Monger

-Obadiah Stane (portrayed by Jeff Bridges) is Tony Stark's mentor after the death of Tony's father, Howard.
-Stane secretly seeks control of Stark Industries, being revealed that he hired terrorists to assassinate Stark and, after the failure to do so, seeks control of the arc reactor to create his own super powered exoskeleton suit, which he succeeds in after stealing Stark's technology.
+Obadiah Stane (portrayed by Jeff Bridges), also known as Iron Monger, is Tony Stark's mentor after the death of Tony's father, Howard.
+Stane secretly seeks control of Stark Industries, being revealed that he hired terrorists to assassinate Stark and, after the failure to do so, seeks control of the arc reactor to create his own super powered exoskeleton suit, which he succeeds in after obtaining Stark's first prototype and its schematic.
 Stane is subsequently killed in a confrontation against Stark.